Sulabh International renames village in Haryana after Trump

-MARORA, India A toilet charity has renamed a village in Haryana after U.S. President Donald Trump as part of a promotional push to raise cash and support for better sanitation.
+MARORA, India (Reuters) - A toilet charity has renamed a village in Haryana after U.S. President Donald Trump as part of a promotional push to raise cash and support for better sanitation.

 Aid group Sulabh International, which says it has built 1.5 million toilets across the country, has set up "Trump Village" signs around the small community in Haryana, each bearing a grinning portrait of the president.